yiisoft/yii2/extensions/composer/README.md

 -----------
 This extensions allows you to hook to certain composer events and prepare your yii2-app for usage.

-After the package is installed you have to modify your composer.json to enable this extension.
+After the package is installed, the composer.json file has to be modified to enable this extension.

 To see it in action take a look at the example apps in the repository: